October 2025

 Note: Although 373.185 and other Florida Statutes state that “A deed restriction or covenant may not prohibit or be enforced so as to prohibit any property owner from implementing Florida-Friendly Landscaping on his or her property”, HOA residents must still follow their deed restriction or covenants.
 This statute has not changed the review approval process for HOAs.

-Vista Community Management will be conducting August inspections in Fairway Cove with special attention to landscaping upkeep, hurricane season readiness, and overall property maintenance.
+• Vista Community Management will be conducting September inspections in Fairway Cove with special attention to landscaping upkeep, hurricane season readiness, mailboxes, and overall property maintenance.
 As always, these inspections are part of our proactive effort to maintain a safe, clean, and welcoming neighborhood for all.

 This month, expect inspections to focus on the following key areas: